Inside Deck's Authentication System: What Developers Need to Know

 - Security questions and knowledge-based prompts

+These authentication methods improve user experience and can create more seamless logins for how users sign in across different portal types.
 When MFA is required, the user completes the challenge directly inside the Deck Link experience.
-Deck handles timing, retries, and error resolution automatically.
+Deck handles timing, retries, and error resolution automatically, which is especially useful in universal login patterns for mobile apps.

 SSO: A Real-World Example